itzemanuelj/Creating-a-Virtual-Machine-Using-Azure/README.md

 3. We need to select the same **Resource Group and Region** and click **Create Storage Account**.
 4. In this tutorial we will name the Storage Account **storageaccount1** and select **(US)East US** for the region.
 5. At the middle of the screen we will select **Review + Create** and click **Create**.
-6. Our Storage Account is now successuccessfully fully created .
+6. Our Storage Account is now successuccessfully created .
 &nbsp;

 ![Azure RG](https://i.imgur.com/Eeygknm.png)